Skip to main content

 What are the risk factors of squamous cell carcinoma?

 The primary risk factor for SCC is exposure to ultraviolet (UV) radiation from the sun or tanning beds.
+Other risk factors may include:

-How to prevent squamous cell carcinoma
+How do you prevent squamous cell carcinoma?

 The best way to prevent SCC is to protect your skin from the sun.
 This includes: